makinacorpus/DbToolsBundle/docs/content/getting-started/basics.md

 To avoid that, you need a proper **anonymization**.
 It could be tricky and time consumming to try to nicely anonymize data: the *DbToolsBundle* get rid of that for you.

-With just some PHP attributes on your Doctrine Entities, you can configure a complete anonymization for your sensitive data.
+With some PHP attributes on your Doctrine Entities, you can configure a complete anonymization for your sensitive data.

 ::: info